utshomax/postman-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 ### Console log

-Select **Console Log** to view monitor run details along with the [`console.log`](/docs/sending-requests/troubleshooting-api-requests/) statements that run as part of your pre-request and test scripts.
+Select **Console Log** to view monitor run details along with the [`console.log`](/docs/sending-requests/troubleshooting-api-requests/) statements that run as part of your pre-request and test scripts in the Postman Console.
 Run details specify the various stages of a monitor run such as preparing run, running, rerunning ([if applicable](/docs/monitoring-your-api/setting-up-monitor/#using-retry-on-failure)), and the run result, along with error and test failure information.
 Selecting a request in the Console Log will open it in a tab, allowing you to review and edit the request as needed.

 If your monitor is configured to run in multiple regions, you can view the Console logs for a particular region by selecting it from **Region**.